MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 You will find coordinate file for each reference in :file:`.coords` format in the :file:`coords/` folder.

+.. hint:: **Strategy: Improve your picks by refining your references**

+    Manual selected references can sometimes be optimized using umaps!

+    Check out the :ref:`corresponding strategy <strategy-01>`!

 8. Scale your coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^